 Petroleum Museums of Iran

 These two buildings are among the few stations which survived.
-Unfortunately, most of them having particular architecture have been destroyed or their usage were changed.
+Unfortunately, most of them enjoying particular architecture have been destroyed or their usages were changed.